HaziqSabtu/SpeedCameraPi/Docs/markdown/ImageAllignment.md

 single aligned image.
 This process can be repeated for multiple images to produce a panorama or to track an object in a video stream.
 Overall, image aligning algorithms are an essential tool in computer vision and have numerous applications in a variety of fields.
+Refer FeatureDetector::allign() for implementation.